 This story of experiences of children and parents struggling to come to terms with a diagnosis of kidney disease, written by a parent of a Kidney Kid, tells real stories of Australian families with kids affected by kidney disease.
 Inspirational uplifting insight into their journeys with beautiful photos and simple facts on kidney disease, how our kidneys work and more.

 Order 80 page colour book - freecall 1800 454 363 to send order to firstname.lastname@example.org

 Moe's Sick Kidneys

 Moe takes his friend Milko on an adventure to tell him what it’s like.
 Milko thinks Moe is very brave having sick kidneys, having his blood cleaned and taking care of himself.
 This book is a great story and activity book for kids who have sick kidneys and friends around them.

-Collaborative project between Kidney Health Australia and University of South Australia - prepared by final year occupational therapy students, Veronica Edwards and Catherine Tonks
+Collaboration: Kidney Health Australia and University of South Australia - prepared by final year occupational therapy students Veronica Edwards and Catherine Tonks.

 Snap's Kakadu Club CD/DVD - First Steps